-- To provide the poor with opportunities to build and enhance their material and human assets, by providing job opportunities, credit, education, training and health services. - To enhance the capability of the poor to participate efficiently in economic activities. - To improve the living standards of the poor by enhancing their ability to face health, natural and economic risks.
+- To provide the poor with opportunities to build and enhance their financial and human assets, by providing job opportunities, credit, education, training and health services. - To enhance the capability of the poor to participate effectively in economic activities. - To improve the living standards of the poor by enhancing their ability to face health, natural and economic risks.

-B. Themes of the Policies of the Strategy:
+B. Themes of the Policies and programs of the Strategy: